-The MOU was signed in Halifax during a visit by TKMS representatives to 9 1免费版下鈥檚 campus where they met with leading faculty members and their research teams.
+The MOU between 9 1免费版下 and TKMS was signed in Halifax this winter during a campus visit by TKMS representatives, where they met with leading faculty members and their research teams.
 The delegation also toured research facilities across the university that showcased 9 1免费版下鈥檚 depth of expertise in key areas, including fundamental and applied research in complex marine and Arctic environments.

 We believe this initiative has significant potential to translate research excellence into national sovereignty and long-term public and economic benefit for Nova Scotia and Canada.